Web Content Accessibility

 - Mobility.
 Assistive computer technology for this audience includes one-handed keyboards, head/mouth sticks and eye tracking.
 Keyboard navigation as well as voice recognition software may be used by this population to help navigate through a web site.

-But the digital divide does not just affect people with disabilities.
-People without disabilities who have busy hands or eyes, poor lighting or noisy surroundings will find the California portal very user-friendly.
+- People Without Disabilities: The digital divide does not just affect people with disabilities.
+People without disabilities who have busy hands or eyes, poor lighting or noisy surroundings will find the CDPH Website very user-friendly.
 People with slow modems, older browsers, or those using alternate internet access devices (e.g., cellular telephones, personal digital assistants, etc.) will also benefit from a highly accessible web site.
-This Accessibility Guide will continue to be updated as technology evolves and new tools and resources for accessibility are developed.
+This website will continue to be updated as technology evolves and new tools and resources for accessibility are developed.